Please Donate

 Children’s data

-It is our policy not to request donations or accept product orders from children under 18.
-If we are contacted by anyone under 18, before we collect data from them we will always ask them to:
+It is our policy not to request donations or accept orders from children under 18.
+If we are contacted by anyone under 18, before we collect data from them we will always ask them to obtain the permission of a parent or guardian before we will talk or accept an order.

 Other people’s data

-Some of the services we offer allow you to provide the personal data of other people (e.g. providing a friend’s name for event tickets you have purchased or tagging people on photos on social media).
+Some of the services we offer allow you to provide the personal data of other people.
 Before providing anyone else’s data please ensure they are happy for you to do so and under no circumstances must you make public another person’s home address, email address or phone number without their permission.

 Family Connections: we ask a resident’s authorised person to identify other relatives who might like to access the portal.
 We ask them to confirm that potential users are happy to provide their contact details.
 We do not use data collected for Family Connections to be used for any other purpose.